 Dive with the endemic sharks and rays of Japan

 Honshu Island sits at the confluence of the Okhotsk Current which pushes cold water southward from Russia and the Tsushima Current which carries warm clear water northward from the Philippines.
 Where these currents collide, animals of all shapes and sizes can be found.
 In this extremely special spot, there are lush reefs of soft corals populated by countless sharks and rays.

-Honshu Island, Japan
+Two different comfortable hotels in Honshu Island, Japan

 Open water certification required

 - 6 night’s double occupancy hotel accommodation

 - 3 dives per day in Chiba (3 days of diving)

 - 2 dives per day in Mikomoto Island (2 days of diving)